hsavit1/Objective-C-Design-Patterns/README.md

     It's hard to directly compare the Adapter pattern with an objective-c equivalent.
 Delegation could be classified as either an Adapter, a template, or a decorator

     There are 2 kinds of adapters: class an objects adapters.
 Yet they serve the same purpose.
-Here's a breakdown
+Here's a breakdown (delegates are object adapters)

     | Class Adapter        | Object Adapter           |
 |:-------------:|:-------------:|